Creating Controls & Standards

 Our team of experienced practitioners understood the client’s challenges and knew how to work with internal stakeholders to gain the support and buy-in required.
 At the outset, this involved gaining an appreciation of what the client wanted to achieve in terms of its risk appetite.
 With a consensus achieved, work began on translating the desired outcomes to the new control framework.
 Our team also worked with control owners to determine gaps in the client’s control environment.

-Our Control Framework was used to help the client create one of its own.
-We aligned our control areas to existing risk definitions within the organisation’s operational risk framework.
+We used our knowledge and experience with the most widely used control frameworks to help the client create one of its own.
+Control areas were aligned to existing risk definitions within the organisation’s operational risk framework.
 This exercise included determining the boundaries between Cyber and other policy-owning areas, including IT, Supplier Management, and HR.
-We also provided a ‘translation’ of our generic terms to reflect those of the client.
+We also provided a ‘translation’ of generic terms to reflect those of the client.

 We syndicated the new control definitions with the control owners and other stakeholders.
 We then created c.
 30 new cyber security standards and procedures documents based on the accepted and understood controls.

-Building on the foundation of our Control Framework, we rapidly provided the client with their own version that defined the requirements for cyber security and was fully aligned to industry standards.
+We were able to provide the client with their own control framework that defined the requirements for cyber security and was fully aligned to industry standards.
 This gave it the capability to understand the security requirements for all of its processes.
 In turn, it could improve existing controls via better standards and assurance.

 Crucially, the client was also able to understand where it had major control gaps so it could invest in the improvements required to achieve its risk appetite.

-“Our Control Framework was used to help the client create one of its own.”
+“We used our knowledge and experience with the most widely used control frameworks to help the client create one of its own.”